knightmoves-curriculum/advanced-c-sharp/README.md

 1. **CRUD Operations with Entity Framework Core**
     - Implementing Create, Read, Update, and Delete (CRUD) operations using EF Core.

-1. **LINQ Introduction and Querying Collections**
+1. **Handling Query Parameters in API Requests**
+   - Implementing dynamic filtering or searching using query parameters.
    - Demonstrate basic LINQ queries on collections, such as filtering, projecting, and ordering data.

-1. **LINQ Aggregation and Reduction Operations**
    - Use LINQ methods like `Aggregate`, `Sum`, `Count`, and `Average` to perform aggregation and reduction on collections.

-1. **Handling Query Parameters in API Requests**
-   - Implementing dynamic filtering or searching using query parameters.

 1. **Advanced Validation Techniques**
     - Creating custom validation attributes and business rule validation.